 Local Chambers of Commerce and the Local Chamber Advisory Groups (LCAGs)

-Thames Valley Chamber of Commerce is one of the largest British Chambers of Commerce accredited Chambers in the UK and is the official accredited Chamber for Berkshire, Buckinghamshire, Oxfordshire and Swindon.
+Thames Valley Chamber of Commerce is one of the largest British Chambers of Commerce accredited Chambers in the UK.
+It is the official accredited Chamber for the counties of Berkshire, Buckinghamshire, Oxfordshire and Swindon.

-The Chamber’s policy team campaigns regionally and nationally on behalf of businesses of all sizes, lobbying, making representation and exerting powerful influence on Government with the aim of creating a more favourable business environment.
+The Chamber’s policy team campaigns regionally and nationally on behalf of businesses of all sizes.
+They lobby, make representation and exert a powerful influence on Government with the aim of creating a more favourable business environment.

 Membership is open to all businesses, from sole traders and SMEs to corporate companies and PLCs.